DAMP

 es: MESA DE DIBUJO

 Drafting table is a drawing board attached to legs.
 A stool that can be adjusted in height is necessary, so the table can be used standing or sitting and the angle can be altered.
-There are many types and sizes made to draw the exact lay out of a design from a block of flats to a textile design and have many parts attached to it, to hold pencils, lights, rulers and even computers.
+There are many types and sizes made to draw the exact lay out of a design from a block of flats to a textile design and they have many parts attached to them, to hold pencils, lights, rulers and even computers.

 Drape Mold is a support, a stretched cloth, a wooden frame or rope network on which a clay slab is draped to shape as it stiffens.